vernonclarke/Day_R_analysis/README.md

      The required packages are [`svglite`](https://cran.r-project.org/web/packages/svglite/index.html) and [`lme4`](https://www.rdocumentation.org/packages/nlme/versions/3.1-163/topics/lme) .

-     Nb. as the function `load_required_packages` checks if the packages are installed, installs them if they are not AND subsequently loads them into the current R environment, it must be run everytime analysis is performed.
+     **Nb** as the function `load_required_packages` checks if the packages are in the library, installs them if they are not AND subsequently loads them into the current R environment, it must be run everytime analysis is performed.

 ```R